 Glutathione’s role in governing immunity and autoimmunity:

-Research is focusing more and more on diseases that show signs of inflammation and altered immune function.
-Chronic inflammation depletes antioxidants, like glutathione, leading to chronic elevations in oxidative stress.
+Research is focusing more and more on diseases that show signs of inflammation and altered immune function and how this contributes to chronic health concerns.
+For instance, chronic inflammation in autism depletes antioxidants, like glutathione, leading to chronic elevations in oxidative stress.
 Chronic disorders, such as autism, are often accompanied by a very low antioxidant status.
 Altered glutathione status contributes to immune dysregulation, including autoimmunity.

 Autoimmunity is when the body’s immune system becomes confused and begins to attack its own cells instead of focusing on harmful toxins or microbes.
-Glutathione plays a dual role in regulating the immune system with the ability to both stimluate immunity or inhibit an immune response to control inflammation.
+Therefore, glutathione plays a dual role in regulating the immune system with the ability to both stimulate immunity or inhibit an immune response to control inflammation.

 Under physiological conditions where glutathione is low, cells are not regulate immune function.
 Where this becomes particularly important is the regulation of the immune system in the brain.
 Our brain is 15% neurons and 85% immune cells.
 That’s right!
 Our brain is mostly immune system!
 Optimizing brain function requires optimal production of glutathione.